Nikon

-Nikon's products include cameras, camera lenses, binoculars, microscopes, ophthalmic lenses, measurement instruments, rifle scopes, spotting scopes, and the steppers used in the photolithography steps of semiconductor fabrication, of which it is the world's second largest manufacturer.
+Nikon Corporation (株式会社ニコン, Kabushiki-gaisha Nikon) [ɲiꜜkoɴ]; (/ˈnɪkɒn/; incorrect, but common: /ˈnaɪkɒn/) is a Japanese optics and photographic equipment manufacturer.
+Nikon's products include cameras, camera lenses, binoculars, microscopes, ophthalmic lenses, measurement instruments, rifle scopes, spotting scopes, and equipment related to semiconductor fabrication, such as steppers used in the photolithography steps of such manufacturing.
+Nikon is the world's second largest manufacturer of such equipment.

+Since July 2024, Nikon has been headquartered in Nishi-Ōi, Shinagawa, Tokyo where the plant has been located since 1918.

 The company is the eighth-largest chip equipment maker as reported in 2017.
 Also, it has diversified into new areas like 3D printing and regenerative medicine to compensate for the shrinking digital camera market.

 Among Nikon's many notable product lines are Nikkor imaging lenses (for F-mount cameras, large format photography, photographic enlargers, and other applications), the Nikon F-series of 35 mm film SLR cameras, the Nikon D-series of digital SLR cameras, the Nikon Z-series of digital mirrorless cameras, the Coolpix series of compact digital cameras, and the Nikonos series of underwater film cameras.

 Nikon's main competitors in camera and lens manufacturing include Canon, Sony, Fujifilm, Panasonic, Pentax, and Olympus.

 Founded on July 25, 1917 as Nippon Kōgaku Kōgyō Kabushikigaisha (日本光学工業株式会社 "Japan Optical Industries Co., Ltd."), the company was renamed to Nikon Corporation, after its cameras, in 1988.
-Nikon is a member of the Mitsubishi group of companies (keiretsu).
+At least since 2022 Nikon is a member of the Mitsubishi group of companies (keiretsu).

+On March 7, 2024, Nikon announced its acquisition of Red Digital Cinema.

 History

-Nikon Corporation was established on 25 July 1917 when three leading optical manufacturers merged to form a comprehensive, fully integrated optical company known as Nippon Kōgaku Tōkyō K.K.
+The Nikon Corporation was established on 25 July 1917 when three leading optical manufacturers merged to form a comprehensive, fully integrated optical company known as Nippon Kōgaku Tōkyō K.K.
 Over the next sixty years, this growing company became a manufacturer of optical lenses (including those for the first Canon cameras) and equipment used in cameras, binoculars, microscopes and inspection equipment.

-During World War II the company operated thirty factories with 2,000 employees, manufacturing binoculars, lenses, bomb sights, and periscopes for the Japanese military.
+During World War II, the company operated thirty factories with 2,000 employees, manufacturing binoculars, lenses, bomb sights, and periscopes for the Japanese military.

 Reception outside Japan

-After the war Nippon Kōgaku reverted to producing its civilian product range in a single factory.
+After the war, Nippon Kōgaku reverted to producing its civilian product range in a single factory.
 In 1948, the first Nikon-branded camera was released, the Nikon I. Nikon lenses were popularised by the American photojournalist David Douglas Duncan.

 Duncan was working in Tokyo when the Korean War began.
 Duncan had met a young Japanese photographer, Jun Miki, who introduced Duncan to Nikon lenses.
 From July 1950 to January 1951, Duncan covered the Korean War.
-Fitting Nikon optics (especially the NIKKOR-P.C 1:2 f=8,5 cm) to his Leica rangefinder cameras produced high contrast negatives with very sharp resolution at the centre field.
+Fitting Nikon optics (especially the NIKKOR-P.C 1:2 f=8,5 cm) to his Leica rangefinder cameras allowed him to produce high contrast negatives with very sharp resolution at the centre field.